I use webminstats as a diagnostic tool, to understand why a host is bad/not

 where is the bottleneck ?

 A user complains about bad response time on a server.
-A turn on webminstats (cpu,
+A turn on webminstats (cpu, network, memory, irq for disk I/O) may help to identify the problem.

 back to main page